sassoftware/esp-studio-examples/README.md

 ## Using the Examples

 The directory for each example contains all the files that you need to run the project.
-Some examples are accompanied with documentation in the SAS Help Center, with steps about how to use those specific examples.
+Some examples are accompanied with a README or documentation in the SAS Help Center, with steps about how to use those specific examples.
 For any other examples, follow these general steps:

 1. Save the contents of the directory for a specific example to a convenient location on your computer.